Expressions

 Object obj = new String("Hello");

-boolean isString = obj instanceof String; // isString will be true
+boolean isString = obj instanceof String; // isString will be true8.
+Type Cast Expression

 double doubleValue = 5.67;

-int intValue = (int) doubleValue; // intValue will be 5
+int intValue = (int) doubleValue; // intValue will be 59.
+Method Call Expression

 String text = "Hello, World!";